John Laurens: Diplomatic mission to France

 Upon his release, Laurens was unwillingly appointed by Congress in December 1780 as a special minister to France.
 Preferring to return to the South, he had originally refused the post and proposed Alexander Hamilton as the better candidate.
 Laurens was ultimately persuaded by both Hamilton and Congress to accept the post.
 He wrote again to advise Washington that "unfortunately for America, Col. Hamilton was not sufficiently known to Congress to unite their suffrages in his favor and I was assured there remained no other alternative to my acceptance than the total failure of the business.
 Thus circumstanced I was reduced to submit—and renounce my plan of participating in the southern campaign."

 In March 1781, Laurens and Thomas Paine arrived in France to assist Benjamin Franklin, who had been serving as the American minister in Paris since 1777.
 Together, they met with King Louis XVI, among others.
 Laurens gained French assurances that French ships would support American operations that year; the promised naval support was later to prove invaluable at the Siege of Yorktown.

 Laurens was also reported to have told the French that without aid for the Revolution, the Americans might be forced by the British to fight against France.
 When Laurens and Paine returned to America in August 1781, they brought 2.5 million livres in silver, the first part of a French gift of 6 million and a loan of 10 million.

 Laurens also was able to arrange a loan and supplies from the Dutch, before returning home.
 His father Henry Laurens, the American ambassador to the Netherlands who had been captured by the British, was exchanged for General Cornwallis in late 1781, and the senior Laurens had proceeded to the Netherlands to continue loan negotiations.

 British surrender at Yorktown

 Laurens returned from France in time to see the French fleet arrive and to join Washington in Virginia at the siege of Yorktown.
 He was given command of a battalion of light infantry on October 1, 1781, when its commander was killed.
-Laurens, under the command of Colonel Alexander Hamilton, led the battalion in the storming of Redoubt No. 10.
+Laurens, under the command of Colonel Alexander Hamilton, led the battalion in the storming of Redoubt No. 10 on October 14.

 British troops surrendered on October 17, 1781, and Washington appointed Laurens as the American commissioner for drafting formal terms of the British surrender.
 Louis-Marie, Vicomte de Noailles, a relative of Lafayette's wife, was chosen by Rochambeau to represent the interests of France.
 At Moore House on October 18, 1781, Laurens and the French commissioner negotiated terms with two British representatives, and the articles of capitulation were signed by General Cornwallis the following day.